 Left: King’s Chedi // Right: Queen’s Chedi

 These two chedis (chedi is the Thai word for stupa) are dedicated to the recently late king and his wife.
 They were gifts from the Royal Thai Air Force for their 60th birthdays.
 The king’s was built in 1987, and the queen’s in 1992.
 These beautiful stupas sit overlooking some of the most amazing mountain views.
 When we were there it really felt like we were standing on top of the world.
 We looked down at the mountains below us and watched as the clouds rolled in and out of the valleys.
 I love the soft greens and blues in the mountain and I know that Matt really loved this part of visiting the chedis of Doi Inthanon.
-My Cabin Zero bag always has me ready for an adventure.
+Love my backpack?
+I do too – read my Cabin Zero review to find out why!

 The King’s Chedi